-The Larapinta Trail Walk offers over 600 species of plants, amazing natural beauty including magnificent gorges, canyons and high ridges, abundant wildlife and a glimpses of the longest continuous cultural history in the world, the Arrente People whom have been in the region for the last 50,000 years.
+This trail was voted by National Geographic as one of the top 20 trekking experiences to be had on the planet.
+Surprisingly this ancient landscape is abundant with natural beauty including magnificent gorges, high ridges with breathtaking views and peaceful waterholes.
+The Larapinta Trail Walk offers over 600 species of plants, abundant wildlife and glimpses of the longest continuous cultural history in the world, the Arrente People who have been in the region for the last 50,000 years.

 Climb 110 metres and descent 110 metres

 We have carefully planned your journey so that the most challenging day to Mt Sonder (the highest point of the trail) is at the start of the tour when you are fresh and more energetic, then we gradually make each day easier as the tour comes to an end.
 We start the day early so we can enjoy a glorious walk to Mt Sonder.

 European’s were first acquainted with the mountain in the watercolour painting of the famous Aboriginal artist Albert Namatjira.
 This section’s walk to the summit showcases the stunning colours of the range and amazing views for hundreds of miles into the distance.
 Initially, we climb through bushland, then the tree’s gradually become more stunted as the track rises on open spinifex covered slopes.
 At the top, we will enjoy sweeping views of where we have been and record our achievement in the Visitor’s book.
 The trip to the peak of Mount Sonder comprises an 8km walk from the gorge over rocky and steep terrain suited to fit bushwalkers.

 Note: For those not up to walking to the top of Mount Sonder we offer an alternative easier walk.

 We return to our campsite with time to have a relaxing swim in the waterhole before dinner.
 Tonight enjoy a wonderful dinner featuring local produce and Australia wine around the campfire.